6 signs your company needs a new name

 If social media managers’ efforts are constantly stymied by adjacent usernames owned by other companies, or if you’ve been forced to adopt a few less-than-elegant workarounds (@wearecompanyname, @hellocompanyname, etc.) — your name might be doing more harm than good.

 When it comes to getting found online, SEO strategies and paid search campaigns can cure many ills.
-But why not pick a company name for which you can also register the .com, .io, and .org varieties?
+But why not pick a company name for which you can also register the .com, .io, and .org URLs?
 Your future self will thank you.

 Naming is tough.
 So many possibilities.
 So many considerations.
 So easy to second-guess.